 EY Global Chairman and CEO Carmine Di Sibio is out here making some wild claims, namely that EY’s 20-somethings are eager to get back to the office.
 From CNBC: In the tug of war between returning to the office and working from home, Ernst & Young (EY) CEO and Global Chairman Carmine Di Sibio falls […]

-I realized the other day while halfway through a rambling sentence that barely had anything to do with accounting that I’ve written about the profession’s pipeline problem several times over the last few months but hadn’t ever really defined it.
-I’d reference back to things here and there but there wasn’t a single page here […]
+I realized the other day while halfway through typing out a rambling sentence that barely had anything to do with accounting in a separate post that I’ve written about the profession’s pipeline problem several times over the last few months but hadn’t ever really defined it.
+I’d reference back to things here and there but […]

+Ed. note: This article was originally published October 2020.
 That’s how many AICPA members are eligible for retirement this year, according to a 2015 exposure draft [PDF] put forward by the AICPA to add “retired” CPA status to the Uniform Accountancy Act.
-For several years, there has been discussion as to whether or not there should be a Retired-CPA status in the UAA.
-Currently, […]
+For several years, there has been discussion as to whether or not there […]

 The following post is republished from AccountingWEB, a source of accounting news, information, tips, tools, resources and insight–everything you need to help you prosper and enjoy the accounting profession.

 A.O.
 Scott, currently movie critic for The New York Times, wrote a column in the Times‘ Week in Review (May 9.
 2010) titled.
 “Gen X Has a Midlife Crisis.”
 He used film references such as “The Big Chill” for Ba recent “Hot Tub Time Machine” and “Greenberg” for Gen X (his generation).
 He also references “The Ask,” a novel relating to Gen Xers as fodder for his view.